imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 \boxed{\Gamma \vdash_\epsilon a : A}
 $$

+This judgement says that, in the context $\Gamma$, the _expression_ $a$ has type $A$ and _effect_
+$\epsilon$.
+In general, our effects form a lattice, but for now, it is enough to consider pure expressions with effect $\bot$ and impure expressions with effect $\top$; only substitutions of the latter are semantically sound!
+We will also extend contexts $\Gamma$ to map variables $x$ to pairs
+$(A, \epsilon)$ of a type and an effect: this allows us to reason about terms, bodies, blocks, and CFGs with free variables of impure type, allowing us to reason about the syntactic soundness of rewrites. [^2]

+[^2]: We could also use terms with holes, which are more general, however there are some potential advantages to supporting _both_.

-In particular, to effectively deal with multiple return values, we can simply ban them and instead introduce product types $(A_1 \times ... \times A_n)$, which we will write $\Pi_i A_i$.
+Note that, to effectively deal with multiple return values, we simply ban them, instead introducing product types $(A_1 \times ... \times A_n)$, which we will write $\Pi_i A_i$.
 We also _annotate_ each expression with an effect $\epsilon$.
-In general, our effects form a lattice, but for now, it is enough to consider pure expressions with effect $\bot$ and impure expressions with effect $\top$.
-Finally, we can annotate our contexts with effects $\epsilon$ for each variable, to allow reasoning about impure rewrites.

-We then obtain typing rules:
+We postulate the expected typing rules:

 $$
 \frac{\Gamma(x) \leq (A, \epsilon)}{\Gamma \vdash_\epsilon x : A}